monopole/snt/appConfig/README.md

 In addition, the set will usually have

-* A versioned API, distinct and independent of the implemention version, with a clear API deprecation policy and version skew compatibility policy.
+* A versioned API, distinct and independent of the implemention version, with a deprecation and version skew compatibility policy.

 * An SLA.